ajayrakde/Builder-vibe-landing/README.md

 ## Deployment

-The project includes a GitHub Action that provisions Azure resources and deploys the front end to Azure Static Web Apps.
+The project includes GitHub Actions that provision Azure resources and deploy the front end to Azure Static Web Apps.
+A second workflow `deploy-medusa-aci.yml` can deploy a Medusa backend to Azure Container Instances.
 See the [Deployment Runbook](RUNBOOK.md) for detailed steps.

 ## Repository Structure